 The need for a mechanical assist device has become a critical therapeutic option for advanced heart failure.
 Very sick patients who might not otherwise survive the wait for a donor heart benefit from the LVAD and RVAD heart disease treatment option.
 Patients who are too sick to survive a heart transplant may be able to utilize a ventricular assist device to build strength and become eligible for heart transplantation.
 This also offers young patients valuable time for their own heart to recover.
 If transplantation is not an option, ventricular assist devices may be used as a destination therapy to improve quality of life.

-The total artificial heart option is now available at The Nebraska Medical Center.
+The total artificial heart option is now available at Nebraska Medicine.
 The artificial heart is not a permanent solution, but a bridge to transplant.
 The artificial heart takes on total cardiac functionality in the body and provides high volume blood flow through each ventricle which helps the patient's organs recover, making them a better candidate for heart transplant.
 It is considered to be the most advanced support available for patients with heart failure.